swkeever/skies.dev/content/top-10-cse-courses/index.md

 date: 2020-06-25
 title: Top 10 Computer Science Courses
 description:
-  What computer science courses best prepare students for industry software engineer titles including frontend, backend, and data science.
+  Check out the top 10 computer science courses and pointers to resources to help learn each course on your own.
 tags:
   - College
   - Computer Science